 Now he is hoping to join the one percent of major league baseball players to make it into the Hall of Fame.

-Palmeiro, who played 20 big league seasons with the Rangers, Orioles and Cubs, is one of 33 players on the 2011 Baseball Writers’ Association of America ballot for the Class of 2011 at the National Baseball Hall of Fame and Museum.
-Palmeiro is making his debut on the BBWAA ballot.
+Palmeiro, who played 20 big league seasons with the Rangers, Orioles and Cubs, is one of 36 players on the 2014 Baseball Writers’ Association of America ballot for the Class of 2014 at the National Baseball Hall of Fame and Museum.
+Palmeiro received 8.8 percent of the vote in 2013 in his third year on the BBWAA ballot.

 But not even 254 big league victories and 14 straight Opening Day starts due justice to the legacy of Jack Morris, whose career can be summed up in one word: Competitor.